SSWConsulting/SSW.Rules.Content/rules/sharepoint-flat-hierarchy/rule.md

 There are several reasons why sub-sites are no longer recommended.
 [This blog post](https://callum.technology/2021/05/still-using-subsites-in-sharepoint-online-5-reasons-to-move-to-flat-architecture/) has a good list, including:

-**Flexibility** – Sub-sites are a pain to move - you won't need to do this with a flat hierarchy.
+**Flexibility** – Sub-sites are a pain to move - you'll never need to do this with a flat hierarchy.
 Using Hub sites, it’s easy to change links and use dynamic content to make sure your SharePoint architecture matches your organisational structure.

 **Microsoft Teams & 365 Groups** – Every Microsoft Team you create has its own SharePoint site, and SharePoint integrates with Microsoft 365 groups.
 So with a flat hierarchy, users and admins have a consistent experience across apps and Document Libraries.